 In this guide, we’ll walk through how to pull Xero accounting data data directly into Google Sheets, using the API Connector add-on for Sheets.
-We’ll be connecting using API Connector’s built-in OAuth2 integration for Xero (this is a paid feature, please upgrade to access).
+We’ll be connecting using API Connector’s built-in OAuth2 integration for Xero (this is a paid feature, please install API Connector for a free 7-day trial or upgrade to access).

 - Part 1: Connect to the Xero API

 - Part 2: Get your Xero Tenant ID

 - Part 3: Create your Xero Request URL